 The course is constructed on the assumption that students are highly proficient in all Stage 5 outcomes, and, have demonstrated a mastery of the skills in Stage 5.3 Mathematics.
-This course, which is run concurrently with the Stage 6 Mathematics Advanced course, further develops the understanding and competence in the aspects of Mathematics listed below.
+This course, which is run

 Main Topics Covered - The entire Advanced Course, plus...